temporalio/documentation/docs/go/search-apis.md

 ## Querying Search Attributes within a Workflow

-You can programmatically retrieve attributes from a Workflow execution with `GetSearchAttributes`, and log out all fields with `GetIndexedFields`:
+You can programmatically retrieve attributes from a Workflow Execution with `GetSearchAttributes`, and log out all fields with `GetIndexedFields`:

 ```go
 searchAttributes := workflowExecution.GetSearchAttributes()